shopbeam/flash-widget-example/README.md

 Email: widgetExample@shopbeam.com
 Password: widgetExample

-Copy the widget pastecode, it should look like this:
+After clicking on a product in the list, you can copy the 'widget pastecode' in your clipboard by clicking the orange 'copy' button on the lower right corner of the product detail window.
+It should look like this:

 ``` html
 <script class="shopbeam-script" type="text/javascript" src="https://www.shopbeam.com/js/widget.loader.js" async="true">